danmilneusw/Extra/README.md

 ## Assessment 1 Tips
 - You don’t have to use like-for-like examples we covered in these sessions, you can make up your own too, time slicing is fairly generalisable for example.

 - You should say why you are using these techniques.
 You must show your understanding of the optimisation technique.
 What is the theory behind it?
-Before you implement it, explain why it should improve your project?
+Before you implement it, explain why it should improve your project.

 - Profile in the editor for quick fixes, but you will get the best marks if you optimise using the build tool at the end of each section.